-This page answers frequently asked questions on how the voter ID will be implemented, more information is available on the Electoral Commissions' website.
+This page answers frequently asked questions on how the voter ID will be implemented, more information is available on the Electoral Commissions' website (external link).

 Why has voter identification been introduced?

 Following a 2019 Manifesto to 'protect the integrity of our democracy, by introducing identification to vote at polling stations' new requirements were introduced by the Elections Act.

 A wide range of forms of photo ID are acceptable, please refer to the list of documents.

 Why are some photographic IDs not being accepted as voter ID?

 Some forms of photographic identification were ruled out as acceptable voter ID because they did not satisfy the criteria for security.
 For example, work and student passes and some railcards, such as the 18+ Oyster card, do not have sufficiently secure application processes compared to other forms of identification.